 This article addresses whether nonparents get visitation to children who are not theirs.

-Learn about preparing to enforce your child visitation.
+Learn about preparing to enforce custody and visitation.

 This article explains ways to talk to the other side's lawyer if you are representing yourself.